mepix/Mepix-LinuxUsefulPackages/LinuxBasics.md

 # Linux Basics
-This is Merrick's guide that he put together to understand the basics of Linux.
-As Merrick was learning the operating system, he found several existing guides for the OS, but they were written from the perspective of a master teaching a student.
-These notes were started as Merrick was learning Linux and should focus on the core of what is needed to navigate the system, install, and perform high-level development.
+This is my guide that I put together to understand the basics of Linux.
+As I was learning the operating system and command line, I found several existing guides for the OS, but they were written from the perspective of a master teaching a student.
+These notes were started as I was learning Linux and should focus on the core of what is needed to navigate the system, install, and perform high-level development.

 If you are viewing this, hopefully you will find this document useful.
 They are not 100% complete, but should be good enough to jog the memory.